This is a list of all national parks in Kenya. Kenya has a total of 22 National parks which are all managed by the Kenya Wildlife Service (KWS).

 Major attractions at the park include lions, leopards, buffaloes, bushbucks, zebras, giraffes and gazelles.
 One can also enjoy scenic views of the Rift Valley, from the crater rim of Mount Longonot.

-Mount Elgon is the eighth highest mountain in Africa.
+Mount Elgon is the fourth-highest mountain in East Africa.
 The mountain is crowned by a vast caldera etched by glacial tarns, magical caves, fissured valleys and streams.
 The park is a favourite destination for hiking, game viewing, camping, biking and bird watching.

 It features luxuriant jungles, coursing rivers, verdant swamps, gaunt termite cathedrals and khaki grasslands.
 Some of the wildlife to view at the park are; zebras, elephants, reedbucks, pythons, puff adders, buffalos and over 100 species of birds.